Rigid HYM Connections on Tautological Bundles over ALE Crepant Resolutions in Dimension Three

-\begin{definition} A \emph{$G$--sheaf} on $\C^3$ is a coherent sheaf $\sF$ together with an action of $G$ which is equivariant with respect to the action of $G$ on $\C^3$.
-A \emph{$G$--constellation} on $\C^3$ is a $G$--sheaf $\sF$ such that $H^0(\C^3,\sF)\iso R$ as $G$--modules.
-An \emph{isomorphism} of $G$--constellations is an isomorphism of sheaves intertwining the $G$--actions. \end{definition}
+\begin{Definition} A \emph{$G$-sheaf} on $\C^3$ is a coherent sheaf $\sF$ together with an action of $G$ which is equivariant with respect to the action of~$G$ on~$\C^3$.
+A $G$-sheaf is called a \emph{$G$-constellation} if $H^{0}(\C^3, \sF) \iso R$ as $G$-modules.
+Two $G$-constellations are \emph{isomorphic} if they are isomorphic as $G$-sheaves. \end{Definition}

-\begin{remark} The (set theoretic) support of a $G$--constellation is a $G$--orbit in $\C^3$ and can thus be thought of as a point in $\C^3/G$.
-From this point of view one can think of $G$--constellations as a sheaf-theoretic generalisation of the notion of $G$--orbit. \end{remark}
+From this def\/inition it follows that the set-theoretic support of a $G$-constellation is a f\/inite union of $G$-orbits.
+Thus a $G$-constellation is a sheaf-theoretic generalisation of the notion of $G$-orbit.

-\begin{definition} The set
+\begin{Definition} The set